Science Europe Cookie Notice

 Others are deleted after 1 day or immediately when you close your browser.

-Google Maps sets a number of cookies that store some of your preferences regarding the viewing of these maps.
+Youtube sets a number of cookies that store some information about the session and for statistics.

 How do I configure cookies?

-You can easily delete, disable, or accept cookies from the Science Europe website at any time by configuring the settings of your browser.
+You can easily disable or accept cookies from our cookie settings or you can manage them at any time by configuring the settings of your browser.
 Every browser (such as Microsoft Edge, Google Chrome, Firefox, Opera, Vivaldi, Safari, or Internet Explorer) has its own cookie configuration settings.
 To learn more about how to configure cookie settings in your browser, please see http://www.allaboutcookies.org/manage-cookies.

 If you use different computers, smartphones and/or tablets, please remember to configure each device so that each of them corresponds to your preferences regarding cookies.